jonathanbcsouza/responsive-web-design-exercises/README.md

 - **User Story #10**: The height of the welcome section should be equal to the height of the viewport.
 - **User Story #11**: The navbar should always be at the top of the viewport.

-You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
-Once you're done, submit the URL to your working project with all its tests passing.
-Remember to use the Read-Search-Ask method if you get stuck.

 ---

-Certificate if you are curious how it is :) https://www.freecodecamp.org/certification/jonathanbcsouza/responsive-web-design
+My Certificate if you are curious how it is :) https://www.freecodecamp.org/certification/jonathanbcsouza/responsive-web-design